gtrimarc/k-grams/README.md

 the size of the character vocabulary, is added to adjust the counts of the prefix $w=w_{1}w_{2} \ldots w_{k-1}$ in the denominator.

+    We start the text generation from an empty sequence and estimate the transition probability of adding character $c$ to the empty string by the frequency of the unigrams in the corpus.

 5. The character $c$ following the prefix $w=w_{1}w_{2} \ldots w_{k-1}$ is predicted by sampling the probability $P(c|w)$ and appended to the text.